Clinging to a Cliff, Scotland’s Daredevil Cyclist Had Gone Too Far

 The countdown began.

+A crew of paramedics met Mike at the scene where The Rocket landed back to Earth.
 They carefully helped him out, making sure his fragile body wasn’t battered and bruised.

 Sure, he never made it the full distance, but he certainly made his mark on the world of stunts.